dcbriccetti/RoomHelper-3000/README.md

     - Paste them in, in some special format?
 - Show how much time remains in the period
 - Direct messages
+- Transmission of live coding session to students

 Bugs:

 - Can put arbitrary HTML in the chat
+- Can assign <script> element to student name before sending a chat message
+- The Russian translation of a student name can cause the sketch to fail at rendering the stations

 ![Screen shot](screen1-large.png)